Google warns Chrome users browser has been hacked - NewsBreak

 ( NewsNation ) — If you use Google Chrome as an internet browser, beware: Your information could be compromised.

-Google issued an alert warning billions of Chrome users that the browser has been successfully targeted by hackers, and listed 30 security flaws, including seven deemed to have a “High” threat level.Florida is least affordable place to live in US, reports say
+Google issued an alert warning billions of Chrome users that the browser has been successfully targeted by hackers, and listed 30 security flaws, including seven deemed to have a “High” threat level.Kinder chocolate eggs linked to drug-resistant salmonella

 The tech company is now releasing an update within the next few days to fix the bugs, which affect Windows, macOS and Linux, according to the company’s statement.